Current Students: The Arch

 How to Submit Your Experience

-For a visual overview of the process, click this link: https://rpi.box.com/v/ARCHcivicengagement
+For a visual overview of the process, click here.

 General Information

-For details about Co-op and internship within The Arch, please see this link: https://the-arch.rpi.edu/semester-away-opportunities/co-opinternship/co-opinternship-planning-and-registration.
+For details about Co-op within The Arch, click here.

-• If your work experience is inside the U.S. or you are physically inside of the U.S., ISSS must provide you with a new I-20 that has Curricular Practical Training (CPT) authorization on Page 2.
-You cannot begin work until after you have received this new I-20.
+• If your work experience is inside the U.S. or you are physically inside of the U.S., you must get a new I-20 from ISSS with Curricular Practical Training (CPT) authorization on Page 2.
+You cannot start work until after you receive this CPT I-20.

-• Your co-op or internship must be related to your field(s) of study to be eligible to request CPT.
+• Your Co-op must be related to your field(s) of study to request CPT.

 • The process to issue the I-20 with CPT authorization can take up to 2 weeks after approval from the other departments.